 Only once you have passed these stringent tests will you be considered 'statutorily homeless' and only then do local authorities have a duty to house you.
 This is known as 'the main homelessness duty'.

 The 2011 Localism Act made significant changes to the homelessness duty in England and Wales.
 Local authorities are able to fully discharge their duty by offering a private rented sector (PRS) tenancy of 12 months, without the consent of the tenant.
 Previously the local authority had to offer a social home unless the tenant opted for a private tenancy.

 Single homeless people

 If you are a single homeless person (i.e. with no dependent children) it is unlikely that you will be judged to be in 'priority need', unless you are deemed particularly vulnerable.
 Local authorities should still provide you with advice and information on homelessness and homelessness prevention.

 Research for Crisis however, found that in practice this too often doesn't happen.
-Single homeless people who may be entitled to accommodation are not always given the opportunity to make a homelessness application, many are not provided with any meaningful advice and assistance at all and many are misinformed about their entitlements.
+Single homeless people who may be entitled to accommodation are not always given the opportunity to make a homelessness application.
+Many are also not provided with any meaningful advice or assistance and are misinformed about their entitlements.

 - Find out more about how 'priority need' is defined in England, Scotland and Wales